christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-from-your-pc-to-your-cloud-best-practice.markdown

 - the role / layer difference.
 For Vagrant you can create **Chef roles**, a role is a list of recipes to execute, for example you could have a role "front web" to deploy your front servers, a role "database" to deploy your database, and a role "search" to deploy your search cluster.
-For Opsworks, you'll create some **layers** and assign the recipes as well.
+For Opsworks, you'll create some **layers** and assign the recipes in the layers as you did in the roles.

+These differences are still small.

 #Vagrant for deployment on your local machine